riddlesio/merchant-legal/eazit/about-us.md

 ##About us

-Eaz'it is a Geneva-based company created in 2020 thanks to Melissa Cusin, Sandrine Dumont and Christian Wahl, respectively employees and director of bj-coffee.

-The experience of bj-coffee allows Eaz’it  to benefit of a strong network and an in-depth knowledge of the market with more than 5'000 active clients.
-This experience has allowed us to see the evolution of the workspace and to see how the success of companies is a complex match.
-It is essential to find a balance between the well-being of employees and the constraints of the companies.

-The lunch break remains an essential part of the employees' day.
-Yet in many companies this is a complicated moment:

-- for the employees: not to take too much time and eat healthy and local products.
-- for companies: the impossibility of taking over the costs of a restaurant but guaranteeing the well-being of employees.
+For every company, it is essential to find a balance between its economic constraints and the well-being of its employees.

-Eaz'it imposes itself with its connected fridge solution with the mission to bring innovative solutions to facilitate the "Day to Day" of companies and their employees.
+The mission of eazit, a Geneva-based company, is to provide innovative solutions to facilitate the "Day to Day" of companies and their employees.

-##Our goals

-- Rely on new technologies as a lever
-- To be the partner of companies in their CSR commitments
-- Developing sustainable and ecological solutions
-- Promote the work-life balance of employees

-##How do you do it?

-Thanks to the Eaz'it connected fridge.

-##How it works

-This fridge, unlike vending machines, allows you to serve food "just like at home" for a more user-friendly experience.
+Our Smart Fridge, offers a simple and more user-friendly catering experience.

-With healthy, fresh and local products inside for every moment of the day: from breakfast, lunch  to snacks and even dinner.
+The Smart Fridge user can enjoy healthy, fresh and local products at any time of the day : dishes, fruits, salads, snacks, drinks...

-To enjoy the products, the user must create an account on the Eaz'it application, which will allow him to identify himself and also register his means of payment.

-The payment data, like your credit card data, is secured and managed by the international company Adyen.
+To enjoy these delicious products, you just need to create an account on the eazit app and associate a payment method.
+The application then identifies the user and opens the Smart Fridge.
+You can simply help yourself!

-Products will be invoiced once the fridge is closed thanks to an identification technology present in the fridge.
+Products are charged to the user's account once the Smart Fridge is closed thanks to an identification technology present in the fridge.

+Payment and credit card data are secured and managed by the international company Adyen.

-This way the consumer can benefit from quality products in the workplace!
+Then, the consumer can easily benefit from quality products at work!